 If this sounds familiar, you’re going to want to see exactly how your website is converting — so you can report on leads generated to the wider business, but also so you can learn from what’s working and what isn’t to continually optimise your site conversion rate in the future!

-HubSpot’s conversion rate reporting is built directly into its analytics reports, so you can see — at a glance — not only how much traffic your website is attracting, where it’s coming from, and which pages are attracting it, but which of those sources is converting best.
+HubSpot’s conversion rate reporting is built directly into its analytics reports in its inbound marketing software, so you can see — at a glance — not only how much traffic your website is attracting, where it’s coming from, and which pages are attracting it, but which of those sources is converting best.

 Is the conversion rate for organic higher than social?
 Why could that be, and what could you do to increase the volume of high-converting organic traffic or improve social media’s conversion rate?